District Performance Standards

 Meeting the District Performance Standards

-The primary means for students to meet the District Performance Standards in reading, writing, mathematics and science will be through participation and performance on state assessments that feature rigorous performance measures aligned to the district standards.
-Students meeting the relevant college and career readiness benchmark on state assessments (SAT / CAPT Science) will be considered to have met the relevant standard.
-Pursuant with CT General Statutes, all juniors are required to take the school-day administration of the SAT as the mandatory state assessment of literacy and mathematics (regardless of any previous or future administration of the SAT undertaken individually by the student).
-Likewise, students are required to participate in the state science assessment.
-Beginning with the class of 2020, the science assessment will move from grade 10 to grade 11.
-Students reaching the state's proficiency benchmark will have met the science performance standard graduation requirement.
-Technology performance standards are measured against competency checklists within content specific assignments integrated within and throughout the curriculum.
+A. The primary means for students to meet the District Performance Standards in reading, writing, mathematics and science will be through participation and performance on state assessments that feature rigorous performance measures aligned to the district standards.
+Students who have taken the relevant state assessments for literacy, mathematics or science and earned the corresponding district college and career reading benchmark score, will be considered to have met the relevant standard.
+Commencing with the graduating class of 2017, the state will replace its historical literacy and mathematics state assessment with College Board’s SAT.
+Pursuant with CT General Statutes, all juniors are required to take the school-day administration of the SAT as the mandatory state assessment of reading, writing, and mathematics (regardless of any previous or future administration of the SAT undertaken individually by the student).
+West Hartford will follow state guidance relative to college and career ready benchmark scores necessary to demonstrate the district performance standards for graduation.
+Students will receive additional information regarding benchmarks as they become available from the state.
+In order to meet the district performance standard for technology, students must complete all items on the technology competency checklist, as certified by professional staff.

-If a student does not meet the district performance standards on the relevant state assessment, the district will provide other options in either the junior or senior year.
+B. If a student does not meet the district performance standards on the relevant state assessment or does not complete all items on the technology competency checklist, the district will provide other options in either the junior or senior year.
 Such options may include reassessment on state measures, assessment on district measures, and/or intensive remediation and support.
 Specific alternatives vary based on the subject area and individual student circumstances.

 Failure to Meet the Graduation Requirements